simukappu/shgit/README.md

   $ source $HOME/.bash_profile
 )
 ```
-3: Now you can use shgit from your command line.
+3: Now you can use shgit commands from your terminal.
 ```sh
 $ shgit -h
 ```

 ## Usage
-Move to your local git repository.
+Move to your local git repository and use shgit commands.
-Now you can use shgit command in your terminal.

 ### Update your local and remote repositories to upstream repository
 Update your master and base working branch in your local and remote repositories to upstream repository